dotnet/msbuild/documentation/High-level-overview.md

 ## Tasks

 ## Diagnosability / Loggers
 Diagnosability within MSBuild went through some changes.
-Before we had a debugger, where you could step through the XML during the build and debug.
+Before we had a debugger in additional to basic logs, where you could step through the XML during the build and debug.
 This was discarded in favor of a log focused approach, where MSBuild has a more robust logging system that contains more data to identify what is happening during a build.

-Beyond loggers, we have some ETW (Event Tracing for Windows) events which can also be identified through loggers.

 ### General Loggers
 Logging within MSBuild consists of various integrated and pluggable loggers.
 Integrated loggers generally processes code structure events, such as communication between nodes during build, or data for BuildCheck analyzers to run properly.
 Built-in loggers include the Binary Logger, Console / Terminal logger, and a Text Log.
 Pluggable loggers are third party loggers that can receive events through the MSBuild API, or the .NET event handlers.

-Pluggable loggers are added through DLLs, and MSBuild engine identifies them at the beginning of the build.
-Because of this, build logic is not able to manipulate loggers.
+Pluggable loggers must be specified before the build begins.
+Because of this, build logic (and NuGet) is not able to manipulate loggers.

 ### Binary logger
-The Binary Logger, also called BinLog, is a structured log that contains all the events within a build.
-It achieves that through its implementation focused on reading events from the build and serializing those in an structured form.
-To read a BinLog the BinLog reader can be used, but it is not officially supported by the MSBuild team.
+The Binary Logger, also called binlog, is a structured log that captures all the events within a build as well as files that are critical to the build.
+To read a binlog, `MSBuild.exe` can replay the events through arbitrary loggers, and third-party tooling like the [Structured Log Viewer](https://msbuildlog.com) can also read binlogs, but it is not officially supported by the MSBuild team.
-It is one of the best tools for debugging MSBuild.

 ## Project result cache plugin